How To Find A Good Web Host?

 - What are the support hours?

-Match up your hosting service with the type of site you will be running; a simple HTML site will have or make simple demands on your hosting service.
-So a shared hosting service may be quite adequate to meet your hosting needs.
-For Search Engine Optimization (SEO) reasons, you should always check the location of your site, I have found which country your site is hosted in, plays a role in your rankings, especially in Google.
+Match up your hosting service with the type of site you will be running; a simple HTML site will have or make simple demands on your hosting service while a database driven website will consume more resources.